webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

 Convolution filters can also highlight moats around high-contrast edges.
-The more dramatic texture on the right forms moats throughout the image.
+The more dramatic texture shown below on the right forms moats throughout the image.
 It requires an [[svg/attributes/order|'''order''']] of 5, which extends the range of the calculation to each adjacent neighbor's farthest neighbor.
-(As shown here, it is converted to a grayscale using the '''luminanceToAlpha''' [[svg/elements/feColorMatrix|'''feColorMatrix''']] type discussed above, and the effect-chaining technique described below.)
+(As shown here, it is converted to a grayscale using the
+'''luminanceToAlpha'''
+[[svg/elements/feColorMatrix|'''feColorMatrix''']] type discussed
+above, and the effect-chaining technique described below.)